mids-w205-de-sola/spotify-trends/README.md

 ## Business Problem

 Spotify's "Wrapped" is an experience that allows listeners and creators to see theire trends on the app over the last year.
 A user's "Wrapped" is usually released around December 1st, but only contains data from January through mid-November.
 Therefore, there is often a "black-box" period around the holidays where listening trends are not recorded.
-Our group plans to build a data pipeline to capture this data and conduct a "sentiment" analysis of users around this period of time - specifically the last 2 weeks of November.
+Our group plans to build a data pipeline to capture this data and conduct a "sentiment" analysis of users around this period of time (from 11/17/2021 - 12/02/2021).
+We asked questions such as:
+ * Are songs that are popular during the time period analyzed happier, more danceability, higher energy or higher tempo?
+ * Which artists tend to be most popular during the time period analyzed?
+ * How do holiday songs compare to mainstream songs?
+ * How does a popular holiday song "All I want for Christmas" perform during the time period analyzed.

 ## File Directory